 Scarlett herself as a character annoyed me, and I’m sure most people can agree that if you do not like the main character then it is extremely difficult to be interested in the story.
 Scarlett felt like a self-righteous and pretentious girl who thought she knew the answer to everything.
 I know that when you are around 14 or 15 most people do act that way, but somehow reading from Scarlett’s perspective was so painful to get through.
 She was constantly babying and bullying her mother, her best friend, and her father and stepmother.
 How could anyone like this girl?

 Speaking of the love interest, let’s talk about Gideon.
 Scarlett and Gideon used to be friends, but when she realized she liked him she decided to drop him from her life altogether.
 He also magically got cooler as they got older and so was out of her league (I guess).
 They are constantly rude to each other throughout the book.
 But Scarlett really likes him (for some reason) and can’t seem to form a way to tell him.
-And yet, despite them being mean to each other and her writing a story on a public forum about him dating a sex-bot, they end up together.
+And yet, despite them being mean to each other and her writing a story on a public forum about him that trashed both him and his girlfriend, they end up together.
 Maybe it’s because I’m in my 20s, but that type of high school drama for a crush is ridiculous.

 This book had lots of potential to be something truly great, but ended up falling extremely flat for me.